 ” I, too, get up soon after seven and go downstairs to help Susan with the work ……… meanwhile Lizzie cooks the breakfast. ….
 Mr Priestley joins me for afternoon tea in the sitting room – usually bringing one or two of his students with him.”

 To ask new arrivals to understand this privileged life with cooks and maids was, I think, a bridge too far for many Poles; they had arrived after living through unimaginable terror, loss and sacrifice, housed first in resettlement camps and now cramped lodgings.
-Housing was scarce and rent high, often two or more single men would share a room or people lived in several families to a house arrangements.
+Housing was scarce and rent high, often two or more single men would share a room or several families would live in one house.

 It wasn’t just the language they had to grapple with, sizes for hats shoes and clothes were different to continental sizes.
 Weights and measurements also, not forgetting pounds, pence, shillings and half crowns, a far cry from metric Złoty and grosze.
-Food was so different and the culture around it equally so.
+English dishes were vastly different, Polish food items unobtainable and the culture around it equally so.
 As for social niceties – how would you know how to address people when we Poles have the very useful formal Pan or Pani – in English you cannot use Mr or Mrs without knowing a surname?

 Something as simple as a formal greeting: “how do you do?” is also more complex than at first sight: